tnebooks/10th-science/questions/science/laws-of-motion/mass.md

 choices:
   - "4M"
   - "2M"
-  - "M/2"
+  - "M/4"
   - "M"
 answer:
   - "M"
-explanation: "Mass is an intrinsic property of matter that measures the amount of substance in a body.
-It remains constant regardless of location.
-Unlike weight, which depends on gravitational acceleration and varies from planet to planet, mass does not change with position, gravity, or location.
-Therefore, even when taken to a planet with different radius or gravity, the mass of the body remains M kg.
-The options 4M, 2M, or M/2 would represent changes in weight, not mass."
+explanation: "Mass is the amount of matter in a body and does not change based on location.Even if the planet’s radius is halved, the mass remains the same."

 ---